-Join the Cary Institute for our 29th Annual Research Experiences for Undergraduates (REU) Symposium, where eleven students will present the results of their summer research projects.
+Cary's Annual Research Experiences for Undergraduates (REU) Symposium is where students present the results of their summer research projects.
 Funded by the National Science Foundation, the Cary Institute's REU program attracts students from all over the country.